Dragon Ball (manga): Development

-Toriyama personally dislikes the idea of naming fighting techniques, joking that in a real fight you would be killed before you could yell their names, but Torishima felt it would be best.
+Toriyama personally disliked the idea of naming fighting techniques, joking that in a real fight you would be killed before you could yell their names, but Torishima felt it would be best.
 Toriyama proceeded to create names for all the techniques, except for the series' signature Kamehameha which his wife came up with when he was indecisive about what it should be called.
 He even selected them specifically for each character, saying someone like Vegeta would use English names, and using kanji for the more sophisticated like Piccolo.

 In order to advance the story quickly by having characters travel without inconvenience, he created the flying cloud Kinto-un, then gave most fighters the flying technique Bukū-jutsu, and granted Goku the teleportation ability Shunkan Idō.
 While talking to his long-time friend and fellow manga artist Masakazu Katsura about how there was nothing stronger than a Super Saiyan, Katsura suggested having two characters "fuse" together, leading to the creation of the Fusion (フュージョン, Fyūjon) technique.

 Toriyama enjoyed designing and drawing the distinctive machines of the series.
-He finds the most fun in designing original mecha, thinking about how a pilot enters and where the engine is.
+He found the most fun in designing original mecha, thinking about how a pilot enters and where the engine is.
 With real world items he would have to look at references, and being off even a little would be noticeable.
-He goes against whatever is popular at the time, explaining that when he was creating Dragon Ball, most cars were very square, so he drew only round car designs.
+He went against whatever was popular at the time, explaining that when he was creating Dragon Ball, most cars were very square, so he drew only round car designs.

 In 1995, Toriyama detailed the equipment he used for Dragon Ball.
-He used a G-pen nib by Zebra, usually getting three chapters out of one because he typically does not press down hard.
+He used a G-pen nib by Zebra, usually getting three chapters out of one because he typically did not press down hard.
 Toriyama used black drawing ink made by Pilot, but his color ink was produced by Luma and applied with a ten-year-old fine point Tenshōdō brush.
 His whiteout was also made by Luma.
 He received free Kent paper, similar to Bristol board, from a seller connected to Shueisha, and used a 0.5mm 2B lead mechanical pencil and a wide ruler at least 30 cm long.